Flu Bird Horror

 Flu Bird Horror is a 2008 television horror Sci Fi Pictures original film written by Tony Daniel and Brian D. Smith, and directed by Leigh Scott.
 It first aired on The Sci-Fi Channel on August 23, 2008, and was released to DVD as Flu Birds on September 30, 2008.
 The film's reviews were negative to mixed.
-Reviewers note the film for being representative of low-budget films being created for and aired on the Sci-Fi Channel.
+Reviewers note the film as being representative of low-budget films being created for and airing on the Sci-Fi Channel.

 Plot

-Six teenagers on a chaperoned rehabilitation camping trip find themselves being hunted by mutant giant birds infected with a mysterious virus that changed the birds into deadly predators.
+Six teenagers on a chaperoned rehabilitation camping trip find themselves being hunted by mutant giant birds infected with a mysterious virus that changes the birds into deadly predators.

 Porky is the first to be injured by the birds.
 Counselor Guy gets killed by birds.
 The teens devise a plan to escape, with Johnson proclaiming himself leader.
 When the teens flee to a dangerous military bunker, the birds follow.
+Derrick takes Johnson's gun.
+Johnson accidentally pushes Derrick's hand, accidentally killing Hank.
 Eva finds a walkie talkie and gets in contact with park ranger Garrett (Lance Guest), asking for rescue.
-The group has No other Choice to flee the fort as Porky is eaten alive.
+The group has no choice but to flee the fort as Porky is eaten alive.
 Garrett and Jacqueline head out to save the teenagers.
+A group of scientists and cops get killed while trying to destroy the birds.
+A nurse also gets infected and tries to leave the hospital; Security has no choice but to kill ker.

-After a successful escape, Derrick is attacked by a bird but escapes.
+After fleeing successfully, Derrick is attacked by a bird, but escapes.
 The group continues north and discovers a house.
 They check the nearby shed, which is a meat locker.

 Derrick's infection begins ravaging his body and Johnson plans to shoot him because he's a liability.
 When Derrick jumps onto Johnson, Derrick's saliva falls into Johnson's mouth.
 Garret and Jacqueline pinpoint the teens' location, but can't reach them because the birds are outside.
 The group makes a run for the meat shed.
 Lola and Eva throw out some meat to catch the birds' attention but the birds aren't taking it; they like fresh meat.
 Derrick hobbles out and offers himself as bait to the birds.
 They attack and eat him alive.
-The group finally meets Garrett and Jacqueline and load into the car.
-The birds attack the car, and Garrett loses control, flipping the car over.
+The group finally meets Garrett and Jacqueline and they load into the car.
+The birds attack the car.
+Garrett loses control, flipping the car over.
 Everyone takes shelter under a concrete tunnel.
 They return to the military bunker, which is leaking gas.
-They make a plan to blow up the birds using explosives.
-Johnson wants to be the bait to lure the birds in because Johnson is infected by Derrick.
-As they all flee, Eva pauses, looking back sadly at Johnson, who says he'll make it.
-The birds block Johnson's escape route and he shoots the explosive, sending the building in flames.
+A giant bird attacks the police helicopter, which crashes and explodes.
+A plan is made to destroy the birds using explosives.
+Johnson volunteers to be the bait to lure the birds in, since he had already been infected by Derrick.
+As they all flee, Eva pauses, looking back sadly at Johnson.
+He says he'll make it, but the birds block his escape route.
+He shoots the explosive, sending the building into flames.
 The group leaves, remembering Johnson.